Kaedeumi/seed_driven_document_ranking/README.md

 This is the completed version of my FYP.
-This project retrieves the relevant articles in the PubMed database according to the seed corpus provided, and includes 3 different methods to achieve that: MC, MCMC and MLT. nnPU is not included in this repository.
+This project retrieves the relevant articles in the PubMed database according to the seed corpus provided, and utilizes 3 different methods to achieve that: MC, MCMC and MLT. nnPU is not included in this repository.
 =========================================================================================================================================================================
 Logs written in the winter vacation of 2024